 Please join us as we learn about our Sister Cities cultural identity and history through books from their countries, while we snack on delicious treats inspired by international cuisine.

-We will meet again on the following dates at 6:30 pm at King’s Books,
+• We will meet again on the following Mondays at 6:30 pm at King’s Books:

 218 St. Helen’s Avenue in downtown Tacoma.